 Per FBI regulation, your prints cannot be shared between professions or with other agencies.
 You are required to have separate prints for each license you are applying for, using the correct ORI.

-As an applicant, you have the choice to select a vendor approved by the FDLE.
-Since DBPR does not approve or regulate Livescan vendors, you will be fully responsible for the fingerprint submission and for ensuring that the prints have been timely submitted to the FDLE.
+As an applicant, you have the choice to select a Provider approved by the FDLE.
+Since DBPR does not approve or regulate Livescan Providers, you will be fully responsible for the fingerprint submission and for ensuring that the prints have been timely submitted to the FDLE.
 The DBPR retrieves the fingerprint results from the Department of Law Enforcement through a secure web site.
-We suggest that you ask the vendor for a receipt showing payment date and other pertinent information in case you need to go back to them for assistance.
+We suggest that you ask the Provider for a receipt showing payment date and other pertinent information in case you need to go back to them for assistance.

-Go to the FDLE Livescan Device Vendors List and choose a Livescan vendor that is certified as “hard card scanning capable”.
-These vendors have the ability to process fingerprints through additional methods, including the use of hard copy fingerprint cards.
-If the vendor requests that you provide a fingerprint card, you may call the Department of Business and Professional Regulation at 850.487.1395 to obtain one.
+Go to the FDLE Livescan Service Provider List and choose a Livescan Service Provider that is certified as “hard card scanning capable”.
+These Providers have the ability to process fingerprints through additional methods, including the use of hard copy fingerprint cards.
+If the Provider requests that you provide a fingerprint card, you may call the Department of Business and Professional Regulation at 850.487.1395 to obtain one.
 When requesting a card, please specify the profession for which you are seeking licensure.